pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

-If you have some experience in C, then you can start off by thinking of a class as like a `struct` definition - it is a specification for the layout of a chunk of memory.
+If you have some experience in C, then you can start off by thinking of a class as like a `struct` definition - a `struct` is a specification for the layout of a chunk of memory.
 For example, here is a typical struct definition:

 > ```
 > /**